Take a Break

 Take a break.

-How do you take a break?
+So, how do you take a break?

 When considering, how to take a break, think through the simple things you do that bring you into a state of calm, or help you feel more grounded.